jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 ## 6) Use media in your tweets

-According to Twitter, posts that make use of gifs or images have engagement rates that 35% higher than text alone.
+According to Twitter, posts that make use of gifs or images have engagement rates that are 35% higher than text alone.
 [You can read more about this on Twitter's blog.](https://blog.twitter.com/official/en_us/a/2014/what-fuels-a-tweets-engagement.html){: target="_blank" rel="noopener noreferrer"}

-This means that people are 3x more likely to retweet, like, comment, and share your stuff.
+This means that people are 3x more likely to retweet, like, comment and share your stuff.
 Which in turn means that you are more likely to be followed.

 Memes and gifs have the potential to skyrocket your follower count.